To start collecting SQL Server telemetry, first install the Datadog Agent.

 and env

-tags allow you to link your database telemetry to other telemetry through a common tagging scheme.
-To learn how these tags are used throughout Datadog, read the documentation on unified service tagging.
+tags to link your database telemetry to other telemetry through a common tagging scheme.
+See Unified Service Tagging on how these tags are used throughout Datadog.

 Validate